-- In this study, we dramatically expand the DMS oxidation mechanism within an Earth System 695 Model.
+In this study, we dramatically expand the DMS oxidation mechanism within an Earth System Model.
 Doing so increases the global sulfate burden by 8.8% in PD, and 29% in PI.
-While we anticipated that a larger PI burden of sulfate would dampen the aerosol IRF, our simulations instead suggested that the role of aqueous phase chemistry, though modest in terms of the sulfate burden, confounds this effect.
-In a simulation with only updated gas phase chemistry, the higher PI burden decreases the magnitude of the IRF as anticipated (-2.2 W m-2 in standard chemistry vs. -1.7 W m-2 - 700 with updated gas-phase chemistry).
+While we anticipated that a larger PI burden of sulfate would dampen the aerosol IRF, our simulations instead suggested that the role of aqueous phase chemistry, though modest in terms of the sulfate burden, 680 confounds this effect.
+In a simulation with only updated gas phase chemistry, the increased PI burden decreased the IRF as anticipated (-2.2 W m-2 in standard chemistry vs. -1.7 W m-2 with updated gasphase chemistry).
 However, high clouds in the tropics and low clouds in the Southern Ocean appear to be particularly sensitive to the sulfate produced via the aqueous phase pathway, counteracting the effect of the additional sulfate formed via the gas-phase pathways (net -2.3 W m-2).
-These large differences confirm the high sensitivity of aerosol indirect effects to the natural aerosol background, while revealing complex cloud responses to aerosol produced in different geographical - 705 regions via different pathways.
+These large differences 685 confirm the high sensitivity of aerosol indirect effects to the natural aerosol background, while revealing complex cloud responses to aerosol produced in different geographical regions via different pathways.
 More work is needed to understand these responses (e.g., better understanding of cloud responses to aerosols formed in the aqueous phase, observational constraints on the cloud uptake process of HPMTF via both laboratory and field measurements).
-While our new chemistry increases computational costs by ~15% (in core-hours/simulation-year), this study suggests that a detailed description of the chemical oxidation of DMS and its products, and particularly the - 710 chemistry relevant to pristine conditions, is needed to accurately represent the abundance of natural sulfur species in the marine atmosphere and changes in natural aerosol burden over time.
+While our new chemistry increases computational costs 690 by ~15% (in core-hours/simulation-year), this study suggests that a detailed description of the chemical oxidation of DMS and its products, and particularly the chemistry relevant to pristine conditions, is needed to accurately represent the abundance of natural sulfur species in the marine atmosphere and changes in natural aerosol burden over time.

-Code availability
+695 Code availability